jpulak/jpulak/README.md

 - 🌐 Designed for **scalability**, with local sourcing and community engagement.

 ---

-### 💼 Pulak Group — *Sustainable Commerce Driving Social Change*
+### 💼 Pulak Group — *Clean Water Solutions for Those Who Can Afford It*

-While iKormi gives water filters away, someone still has to fund them.
-That’s where **Pulak Group** comes in — a **for-profit organization** that sells **premium, affordable water filters** to customers in Bangladesh who **can afford to pay**.
+**Pulak Group** is a for-profit social enterprise that offers **affordable, high-quality water filtration systems and services** to individuals, households, and institutions in Bangladesh that are able to purchase them.

-But Pulak Group isn’t just about business — it’s about building a **closed-loop model** where **every product sold funds a product given**.
-A fixed portion of each sale directly supports iKormi’s mission to deliver free filters to the underserved.
+This is more than a business — it’s a **sustainable funding engine** for the non-profit iKormi initiative.
+Every sale directly helps provide **free water filters** to communities who cannot afford them.

 > 💡 **Buy a filter, give a filter.**
-> Pulak Group turns everyday purchases into life-saving donations.
+> Pulak Group converts revenue into real-world impact through iKormi.

-#### 🧪 Pulak Group Highlights
+#### 🧃 Pulak Group Website Features
-- 🧼 **High-efficiency, low-maintenance filters** for urban and semi-urban homes.
+- 🛍️ **Full catalog** of water filtration products and services.
-- 🛒 A clean, responsive **landing page with e-commerce support**.
+- 💳 **Purchase options** for individuals, schools, and businesses.
-- 🔄 Directly **integrated with iKormi**, enabling transparent social impact.
+- 📞 **Contact & consultation tools** for personalized water solutions.
-- 📦 Local distribution with built-in **feedback loop** to improve product design.
+- 🔄 Sales profits help **fund iKormi’s free distribution programs**.
 ---

 ### 🔗 Explore the Mission